mikaeldui/ChampionMastery.GG-dotnet-client/README.md

 # ChampionMastery.GG .NET Client
-A .NET client for ChampionMastery.GG.
+A .NET client for [ChampionMastery.GG](https://github.com/Derpthemeus/ChampionMastery.GG).

 Created for use by [ChampionMastery.GG-uwp](https://github.com/mikaeldui/ChampionMastery.GG-uwp) and [ChampionMastery.GG-winui](https://github.com/mikaeldui/ChampionMastery.GG-winui).

+## Installation
 You can install it using the following package manager command:

     Install-Package MikaelDui.ChampionMasteryGg.Client

+## Example
 Example usage:

     using (var client = new ChampionMasteryGgClient())